Himalayan balsam flyer

 A useful book is The Biological Control of Weeds Book by Landcare research.
 You can access and download all of the chapters.

-Website links to more information on invasive species:
+Links to more information on invasive species

 CABI’s Invasive Species Compendium provides a link through to the latest CAB Abstracts data on invasive species, on an innovative web platform.
 The database contains around 1,500 species and is growing by the day.